On family, children, sewing, running, renovating – and this and that

 Oilcloth apron for Frida

-The oilcloth is something I bought for another project – those of you who have been with me long may remember the oilcloth backpack, which is still Ronja’s preferred bag for her gym class.
+The oilcloth cialis 5mg is something I bought for another project – those of you who have been with me long may remember the oilcloth backpack, which is still Ronja’s preferred bag for her gym class.
 I got the fabric long ago from Stof&Stil, but it’s over a year ago, so I don’t think you will find it there anymore.
 I used Amy Butler dots for the straps – I never seem to stop turning to that fabric, it just adds a great touch to almost anything.

 Oilcloth apron - pocket detail